geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 **Tomsa** [[00:19:58](https://www.youtube.com/watch?v=_zNqg1U1vdI&t=1198)]
 OK, so I think that's the right way to do the graph rewrite.
-Because Graph Rewrite wants to, Graph Rewrite rewrites the sources before it rewrites itself for each UOP.
+Because Graph Rewrite wants to, Graph Rewrite rewrites the sources before it rewrites itself for each UOp.
 You want the matching to, I guess, follow the same flow.
 So if you do from leaf node, from leafs to root, then you can reuse all the computation.